Renault Captur: Awards

-The QM3 was voted Best Car at the 2013 Seoul Motor Show, and was chosen 2014 “SUV of the Year” by the newspaper JoongAng Ilbo in March 2014.
+The QM3 was voted Best Car at the 2013 Seoul Motor Show, and was chosen 2014 "SUV of the Year" by the newspaper JoongAng Ilbo in March 2014.

 Renault Captur/Kaptur "Global Access" (HA; 2016)

-A larger car with a similar styling as the original Captur but with a larger wheelbase and ground clearance is being produced by Renault to capture emerging markets.
-This model is referred internally by Renault as the "Captur Global Access" (Captur GA).
-Compared to the B platform-based Captur, the Captur GA is cheaper to build as it is based on the first generation Dacia Duster platform instead of the fourth generation Clio while offering larger cabin space.
+A larger car with a similar styling as the original Captur but with a larger wheelbase and ground clearance was produced by Renault to capture emerging markets.
+This model was referred internally by Renault as the "Captur Global Access" (Captur GA).
+Compared to the B platform-based Captur, the Captur GA was cheaper to build as it is based on the first generation Dacia Duster platform instead of the fourth generation Clio, while offering larger cabin space.

 Russia / CIS

-The Captur GA was first introduced in Russia and the neighbouring CIS countries in 2016, badged as the Renault Kaptur.
+The Captur GA was first introduced in Russia and neighbouring countries in 2016, badged as the Renault Kaptur.
 Change of the naming was explained by the difficulties of the correct pronunciation of the original "Captur" name in the Russian language.
-The Renault Kaptur is manufactured by the Renault Russia plant since April 2016.
+The Renault Kaptur was manufactured by the Renault Russia plant since April 2016.
 The front wheel drive version of this car is powered by the 1.6-litre engine and has manual gearbox or CVT, while all wheel drive versions have the 2.0-litre engine and manual or a 4-speed automatic gearbox.

 Assembly in neighboring Kazakhstan began in 2021 at SaryarkaAvtoProm plant (Kostanay), through a partnership between Renault and the Allur Group.

-Brazil
+Latin America

 A localised Brazilian version was introduced in the beginning of 2017, badged as the Renault Captur.
 The Brazilian version has manual (five-speed), CVT and automatic (four-speed) gearboxes.
 That same year, the Brazilian Captur was named as Best Design by Americar (automotive press association of Latin America).
-The Brazilian-made Captur GA is exported throughout Latin America.
+The Brazilian-made Captur GA was exported throughout Latin America.

-In 2021, Renault made a new version of Captur, changing the interior and the engine of it.
-The 1.6/2.0 engine was changed to 1.3 TCe engine (170cv), produced with Mercedes-Benz.

-Uruguay

 The Brazilian-made Captur GA was marketed in Uruguay since November 2017 as the Grand Captur to differentiate it with the European Captur, which was available in the country since February 2016.

+In July 2021, the facelifted Captur went on sale in Brazil with a new 1.3-litre petrol engine.

+After international sanctions against Russia caused by the 2022 Russian invasion of Ukraine, the production of the Brazilian model was disrupted by the lack of certain components.
+Late 2023, it was discontinued.